molebox/gatsby-theme-stripe-checkout-button/README.md

 # gatsby-theme-stripe-checkout-button

 A Gatsby theme that implements a stripe checkout, you bring the button, we submit it as a stripe checkout.
-Register an account at [Stripe](https://stripe.com/en-se) to get started.
+Register an account at [Stripe](https://stripe.com/en-se) and follow the instruction for setting up a developer account to get started.

 Add to your Gatsby sites gatsby-config.js just like you would with a plugin.
 The `STRIPE_API_KEY`, `STRIPE_SECRET_KEY` and `siteUrl` are passed in as options from the consuming theme or site.